matthaws/douze-points/README.md

 ### OVERVIEW

 "Douze Points" will be a social app for Eurovision fans to rate their favorite entries, compare their rankings to the contest outcome, and view how their friends rated the same performances.
+It is being developed as a joint effort between [Matt Haws](www.github.com/matthaws), [Brendan Hamill](www.github.com/bhammy), and [Ian Del Duca](www.github.com/LlanddewiLovesYou).
+The concept grew out of a long-running tradition that Brendan started.
+Each year he'd gather friends to watch the Eurovision Song Contest and rate the entries based on his custom scoring metric: up to 12 points each for Song, Dance, Costume, and "Eurocheese", and additional the option to add an arbitrary number of bonus points.
+This highly unscientic and unbalanced way of scoring accomplished its job in that it was a lot of fun, prompting a lot of converation and hilarious arguments about the relative quality of the entries.

+Upgrading this tradition to the digital age and turning it into a web app that all could use was the next logical step.
+Read more about how this all got started [on my blog](http://matthaws.com/the-blog/posts/eurovision-app-part-one).

 ### MVPs

-The goal for version 1 of "Douze Points" will be to fully implement the following key features:

-* Users will be able to create an account and login (using their Facebook or Google account if they prefer) and create a profile including profile picture.
+The features currently being implemented:

+* Users can log in with their Facebook account.
+(DONE)

-* Users can view the details of this year's entries, with embedded video of the entry's music video as they become available.
-They will be able to give initial (pre-season) scoring based on the announced entry.
+* Users can view this year's contest and all entries with embedded YouTube links.
+(DONE).

-* Users can view other user profiles and see a list of all the preliminary scores they've given the 2018 entries.

-* A "live scoring" sheet will be available to users to fill out during the actual contest in May.
-Users will be able to compare their pre-season scores with their scores for the live final event.
-They will also be able to see a comparison between their rankings and the final, actual rankings in the contest.
+* Data from previous years are scraped from the web and added to our database so users can rate entries from throughout the contest's history.
+(DONE BACK TO 2010, more years forthcoming)

+* Users can create a scoresheet for a given year and rate each entry according to the Douze Points metric.
+They can sort their scoresheet and view each entry video without leaving the scoresheet page.
+(DONE).

-* Users can comment on each other's rankings. ?
+* Users can comment on entries, contests, other user's scoresheets.
+(IN PROGRESS)

+* Users can compare their scoresheet for a given year with another user's scoresheet for the same year.
+"What?
+How could Brendan only give this song a 6 in costume, that hat is AMAZING!"
+(IN PROGRESS)

+* Users can update their profile with a bio and pick favorite entries for each category, which will appear on their profile page.
+(NOT STARTED YET)

+* Splash page with details and info on how to use the site.
+(NOT STARTED YET)

 ### Technologies Used

-"Douze Points" will be built in separate pieces - a Rails backend API and a totally separate front-end React application.
-This is so that in phase 2 we can easily develop of a React Native mobile application that makes use of the same backend API.

-#### Backend
-* Postgresql database
-* Ruby/Rails in API only mode
-* Jbuilder for JSON responses
-* Devise gem for auth and Facebook/Google integration

-#### Front-end Web
-* React/Redux
-* CSS Grid and TBD method of CSS integration
-* Prettier for style consistency and linting
-* TBD alternative to JQuery for Ajax calls.

-#### Front-end Mobile
-* React Native
+"Douze Points" is built with React with Redux deployed to the web via Surge.
+It is served on the backed by a separate Rails JSON API, [found here](www.github.com/matthaws/douze-points-api) deployed on Heroku.
+A mobile version of the app is being planned which will use React Native.

+For authentication, it uses the OAuth2 protocal to authenticate with Facebook and then JSON Web Tokens to persist the user being "logged in".
+More info on my implemenation of auth is [also on my blog](http://matthaws.com/the-blog/posts/eurovision-app-part-two).

 ### Design Documents